Delivery & Shipping App Development Services

 Navigation and Tracking

 It’s an online map with a navigator, basically.
 As a courier, you don’t need to set up your route manually, only to accept it.
 But if you know the better way, you are more than free to set it by hand.
-Constant updates of the situation on the roads (traffic jams and overlaps) are necessary for managing all orders on time.
+Constant updates on the situation on the roads (traffic jams and overlaps) are necessary for managing all orders in real-time.

 Order Status Update